 Implement safety measures for your customers and delivery staff

-The well-being of your customers and delivery personnel needs to be top priority when you’re delivering in the midst of the coronavirus pandemic—and that means taking the necessary safety precautions to protect them.
+The well-being of your customers and delivery personnel needs to be a top priority when you’re delivering in the midst of the coronavirus pandemic—and that means taking the necessary safety precautions to protect them.

 Make sure your team is practicing social distancing and taking proper sanitation measures when fulfilling delivery orders.
 Provide face masks, hand sanitizer, and gloves to your entire delivery staff.
 Offer contactless delivery options to minimize exposure between delivery personnel and customers.